execas/execas.github.io/_posts/2018-08-12-regex-with-type-conversion-in-python.md

 The below code illustrates how you can parse a string to multiple elements of data of specified type.

-## Intro

-As an example, this is a string I get when I query a broker about a stock:
+As an example, this is a string I get when I query a certain broker about a stock:

 ```
 '45 "New York Stock Exchange" 20170522 true FOO 289.9 299.9 289.9 296.5 499874 148377740 (20170523 20170524 20172525) (236.4 275.6 228.3 275.6)'